mvaferreira/powershell-public/README.md

 # powershell-public
 Sample powershell scripts

-You at your own risk!
+Use at your own risk!

 This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.
 THIS SAMPLE CODE AND ANY RELATED INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,